Structure and stability of high-redshift galaxies in cosmological simulations: Introduction

-Numerical simulations have also studied stability of galactic disks. \citet{Li:2005aa, Li:2006aa} calculated the Toomre $Q$ for a combination of collisional gas and collisionless stars in isolated disk simulations. \citet{Ceverino:2010aa} and \citet{Inoue:2016aa} used cosmological simulations of clumpy high-redshift galaxies and found values of $Q>1$ in large parts of the disks.
+Numerical simulations have also studied stability of galactic discs. \citet{Li:2005aa, Li:2006aa} calculated the Toomre $Q$ for a combination of collisional gas and collisionless stars in isolated disc simulations. \citet{Ceverino:2010aa} and \citet{Inoue:2016aa} used cosmological simulations of clumpy high-redshift galaxies and found values of $Q>1$ in large parts of the discs.
 More recent isolated galaxy simulations show that stellar clumps fragment further on smaller sub-kpc scales, below the characteristic Toomre mass \citep{Tamburello:2015aa}.
-These simulations of high-redshift galaxies show significantly irregular structure of the disks due to fast gas accretion and stellar feedback.
+These simulations of high-redshift galaxies show significantly irregular structure of the discs due to fast gas accretion and stellar feedback.
 The kinematics of the interstellar medium includes strong turbulent motions on all scales.

 Given this complexity, is it correct to apply the Toomre analysis to select regions undergoing gravitational collapse and star formation?
 How well can we predict the amount of star-forming gas and star formation rate (SFR) in high-redshift galaxies?